sarmadadm/potholes_streamlit_app/README.md

-# NYC Pothole Repair Prediction App
+# NYC Pothole Repair Prediction Streamlit App

 This Streamlit app predicts the number of days required to fix a pothole in NYC.
 The prediction model was trained in a different project and has been pickled for use in this application.
 The app leverages the model, dataset, and visualizations to provide insights and predictions.